GT Writing Task 2 (Essay Writing) Sample # 7

 Model Answer 1:

 Every year many young adults leave schools without adequate knowledge of personal finances as they do not know how to financially navigate the real world.
 This financial illiteracy is primarily due to inadequate education as well as the lack of first-hand knowledge.
 However, satisfactory education related to managing finances and proper parenting can solve it.

 The reasons why many young adults are incompetent to manage their own money are the lack of both theoretical and practical knowledge.
 Personal finance is not yet a part of the school curriculum.
 In consequence, they are deprived of acquiring theoretical knowledge.
 Likewise, many parents do not share financial responsibilities with their children.
 As a result, youngsters do not get hands-on experience.
 Take my cousin for an example; my uncle has never given any financial accountability to him and in consequence, my cousin does not know how to manage his budget and plan for savings even though he is 19.

 However, financial education comprises lessons that enable an individual to make informed and effective decisions with all of his financial resources.
 If the schools incorporate financial education into their curriculum, then pupils can learn how to budget, how to use a credit card, how to save, how to avoid debt and so forth.
 Similarly, parents can teach their children a good lesson by providing real-life experiences.
 That is to say that parents can share some financial responsibilities with their children.
 For example, my parents give me some pocket money and also give me the freedom to make my budget on my own.
-Consequent, I learned two great lessons – we should spend what we can afford and how to avoid the pitfall of unplanned expenditure.
+Consequently, I learned two great lessons – we should spend what we can afford and how to avoid the pitfall of unplanned expenditure.

 To conclude, in the present dire situation, financial education is more essential than ever before.
 Schools should integrate financial education into the curriculum while parents ought to share some financial liabilities with adolescents so that they can gain both practical and theoretical knowledge of money management.

 Model Answer 2: